makentenza/maklog.io/content/post/free-wildcard-certs-openshift.md

 draft: false
 ---

-This is an update from my previuos blog post around same topic.
-Let's Encrypt wildcards certificates support is now GA [link](https://community.letsencrypt.org/t/acme-v2-and-wildcard-certificate-support-is-live/55579)
+This is an update from my previous blog post around the same topic.
+Let's Encrypt wildcards certificates support [is now GA](https://community.letsencrypt.org/t/acme-v2-and-wildcard-certificate-support-is-live/55579)

 Wildcards can be requested using the [ACME v2 compatible clients](https://letsencrypt.org/docs/client-options/).
 For this post, I have used an ACME v2 compatible shell script, [acme.sh](https://github.com/Neilpang/acme.sh).